Our Faculty (Family)

 Amy's performance highlights include DisneyWorld (dancer); New England Children's Ballet Theater (lead dancer); Various industrials across New England (ensemble); Bob Fosse tribute (ensemble) & featured performer for a New England based entertainment company from 1995 - 2001.

 Amy also furthered her education as a Psychology major at Worcester State College before moving to the Cape in 2001 and joining the faculty at both Dance Designs and Studio 878 in Chatham.
-She became the Owner and Director of Dance Designs in 2012, expanded the program to what it is today and relocated the studio to its current beautiful location on Kidd's Hill Rd.
+She became the Owner and Director of Dance Designs in 2012, expanded the program to what it is today and relocated the studio to its current beautiful, warehouse location on Kidd's Hill Rd.
 (Hyannis, MA).

 Amy continues to further her own dance education at seminars and workshops across the country.